-When the snow falls around Turpin Meadow Ranch, the world develops an icy tranquility, becomes even more quiet and cozy, and the animals venture out of their dens around the ranch searching for food.
+When the snow falls around the ranch, the world develops an icy tranquility, becomes even more quiet and cozy, and the animals venture out of their dens around the ranch searching for food.
 Our chef prepares special winter recipes.
-And our grounds staff starts grooming our more than nine miles of ranch Nordic trails for White season activities, like snowshoeing.
+And our grounds staff starts grooming our more than nine miles of ranch Nordic trails for winter season activities, like snowshoeing.
 And if you’re planning on exploring the winter wonderland of the ranch or surrounding areas while strapped into one of the oldest ways to traverse snowfall, you will want to make sure to put together the ideal gear for the activity.

 Luckily, most of the gear used for snowshoeing is gear that can also be used at other winter sports, so if you’re also planning on Nordic skiing, fat biking or snowmobiling, you can repurpose a lot of what you bring.

 As with all winter outdoor activities, layering is the most critical.
 Your base layer should keep you warm, but also wick away moisture.
 A fleece or woolen mid layer will provide insulation to maintain warmth even in the coldest conditions, and it can be removed if you grow too warm.
 A waterproof, but breathable exterior layer is the final step.
 Breathability is key; trapping moisture near your body will cause you to become chilly or even trigger hypothermia.
 A good set of layers will help you keep warm and dry.

 While strapped in the snowshoes, your feet will still mostly be in contact with the snow and subject to cold and moisture.
 Warm, comfortable, waterproof hiking boots are essential.
 Thick, warm socks in a moisture-wicking fabric are best; Smartwool or Ausangate socks are two top brands.
 If you will be traversing through deep or powdery snow, it would also be good to invest in a pair of gaiters, especially if you are not wearing snow pants.